Azure/Azure-Verified-Modules/docs/content/contributing/terraform/review.md

 {{< expand "➕ AVM Terraform Module Publish Message" "expand/collapse" >}}

-The AVM Review of this module has been completed and the module has been published to the registry.
-Requesting AVM team to close this module proposal and update module index accordingly.
+The initial review of this module is complete and the module has been published to the registry.
+Requesting AVM team to close this module proposal and mark the module available in the module index.

 {{< /expand >}}